 “Our human compassion binds us the one to the other – not in pity or patronizingly, but as human beings who have learned how to turn our common suffering into hope for the future.” – Nelson Mandela

-Our third edition of the Thriving Together Well-Being Weekly was written by Dr. Suzie Carmack, Ph.D., MFA, MEd, ERYT 500, NBC-HW, an Assistant Professor at Mason in the Department of Global and Community Health in the College of Health and Human Services and an alumnae of Mason’s Ph.D. program in Health Communication (2014).
+This edition was written by Dr. Suzie Carmack, Ph.D., MFA, MEd, ERYT 500, NBC-HW, an Assistant Professor at Mason in the Department of Global and Community Health in the College of Health and Human Services and an alumnae of Mason’s Ph.D. program in Health Communication (2014).

 Whether it is social distancing, working from home, disrupted travel plans or the very real threat of the disease’s contagion, we are all experiencing an unprecedented level of stress in our minds, bodies and lives due to COVID-19.
 Because life event stress can be harmful to our health, and to others (through the phenomena of stress contagion), it is important that we each search for new ways to manage the stress of today’s tough times – even if we can’t change the stressor (pandemic) itself.